S. [au], [ae] became [o], [e] in polysyllables; [ˌau|ˌae] > [o|e]

 Simplification to ó: The last two examples Glóredhel and Rathlóriel are of particular interest, because they are examples of cases where au did not reduce all the way to short [ŏ], but simplified to long [ō].
 Similar examples include:

-The last two names are outliers, because lómin was designated a North Sindarin words in the 1950s (PE17/133) or a loan word from Ilkorin in the 1930s (Ety/LAM), and both were likely attempts to retain early Gnomish names that Tolkien happened to like the shape of (G. Dor Lómin).
+The last two names are outliers, because lómin was designated a North Sindarin word in the 1950s (PE17/133) or a loan word from Ilkorin in the 1930s (Ety/LAM), and both were likely attempts to retain early Gnomish names that Tolkien happened to like the shape of (G. Dor Lómin).
 In the other examples, however, it is probably notable that the long ó was retained in a stressed position.
 Perhaps the reduction all the way to ŏ was not required if stressed long ó was followed only by a single consonant.

 Rare au > a: @@@ all from primitive ā before clusters: Narbeleth, Nardol, Nardol, Narwain (from [nār-]), Aracchír (from [arāt-]) and Iarwain (from [jārā-]) vs. Iorhael, Rodwen, Rodnor, Novrod, Arodreth, condir (from Discord conversation with Elaran on 2019-07-08).

-Possible phonetic rules: Sorting through all these variations and coming up a coherent set of phonetic rules is challenging, especially since we don’t know which forms represent conceptual variations or cases where Tolkien simply chose not to update names from an earlier phase of the language.
+Possible phonetic rules: Sorting through all these variations and coming up with a coherent set of phonetic rules is challenging, especially since we don’t know which forms represent conceptual variations or cases where Tolkien simply chose not to update names from an earlier phase of the language.
 Here is my attempt, however:

 Note that the reduction of au > o could rarely occur even in monosyllables, such as the preposition o “from” derived from ✶ăwă or ✶au(t) (PE17/148, WJ/366) or do a (mutated) variant of taw “thither” (PE19/104).
 Minor words like prepositions were often unstressed and practically proclitics in Sindarin, since they mutate the initial consonant of following words, so these reductions might be the result of treating the preposition as part of the following word.